Sparen/Sparen-DNH-STL/README.md

 Each library must be included individually.

-The libraries in this repository are all standalone and have no dependencies.
+The libraries in this repository are all standalone and have no dependencies unless otherwise stated.

 ### Libraries

 The following general libraries are provided in this distribution.
 These are libraries custom-made for the STL distribution.

-* `stl_math.dnh`
+* `stl_math.dnh` [Dependencies: None]
     - `stl_complement()`: Return the one's complement of the input as an Integer.
     - `stl_bit_not()`: Return the bitwise NOT of the input as an Integer.
     - `stl_lshift()`: Return the input left shifted n times.